lingchuL/py-jdb/README.md

 ### columns
 `columns` is a list of column infos, it is a list of dict too.
 Each column info is a dict, with column's info name as key, and column's info value as value.

-There're two fixed info names are fixed.
+There are two fixed info names are fixed.
 - `name`: the name of the column.
 - `rname`: the readable name of the column.

 And any other info names are custom info names, you can define them by yourself.
-The py-jdb library would make sure that every row data atttribute name is in the `columns` list.
+The jdbl library would make sure that every row data attribute name is in the `columns` list.

 Seems like this:
 ```json